-After a year in which President Donald Trump devoted much of his health policy attention to the repeal and replace of the Affordable Care Act, Trump used part of his recent State of the Union address to press Congress to focus attention in 2018 on a new health priority – the passage of “right to try” legislation.
+After a year in which President Donald Trump devoted much of his health policy attention to the repeal and replace of the Affordable Care Act, Trump used part of his State of the Union address in January to press Congress to focus attention in 2018 on a new health priority – the passage of “right to try” legislation.
+Now, four months later, legislation is on its way to the president’s desk.

 Right to try legislation gives terminally ill patients the right to use experimental medications that have not yet been approved by the Food and Drug Administration.
-In 2017, the US Senate unanimously passed HR 878, legislation that would do just that.
-The president’s address has pressured the US House to follow suit, where a bill is being voted on this March 13.
+In 2017, the U.S. Senate unanimously passed HR 878, legislation that would do just that.
+The president’s address pressured the U.S. House to follow suit.

-President Trump’s push for the passage of right to try nationally builds on the efforts of the Libertarian-leaning Goldwater Institute, which has used the broad popularity of the policy to help achieve passage of similar legislation in 38 states, even though it diverges with current federal regulations.
+President Trump’s push for the passage of right to try nationally builds on the efforts of the libertarian-leaning Goldwater Institute, which has used the broad popularity of the policy to help achieve passage of similar legislation in 38 states, although the state legislation differs substantially from the law now on the president’s table.

 Despite these state gains and the policy’s growing popularity among states, ethical questions remain about the tangible impact of a federal right to try law on Americans with terminal illnesses.
 Most notably, a growing body of evidence from policy analysts argues that the legislation would unfortunately accomplish very little change for most patients, and it could actually make it harder to get new drugs approved in the future.